rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 > * travel allowance of up to $2,000 for the fellowship year to support travel to relevant industry/community events focused on open source software and/or Rust specifically.
 > * Up to $2,000 on training and skills development for each RFF.

-> We will work with successful applicants to identify their training needs, and fund the courses and coaching that will be most beneficial to them.
+> The Rust Foundation will work with successful applicants to identify their training needs, and fund the courses and coaching that will be most beneficial to them.